Skip to content

 1. Indicator Setup

-• Set the Stochastic Oscillator to %K period = 14, %D period = 3, and a slowing period = 3.
+• Set the Stochastic Oscillator settings to %K period = 14, %D period = 3, and a slowing period = 3.

 • Use a simple moving average (SMA) of 50 periods as an additional trend filter.